LaST-R1: Reinforcing Robotic Manipulation via Adaptive Physical Latent Reasoning: Experiments

 \subsection{Generalization Analysis}

-\textbf{Simulation.} To evaluate out-of-distribution (OOD) generalization, we test across all four LIBERO task suites.
-Following the setup of prior work~\cite{li2025simplevla}, for each suite, we perform online RL on 9 “seen” tasks and hold out 1 task for OOD evaluation, matching our one-trajectory warm-up setting.
+We evaluated LaST-R1's generalization in both simulation and the real world. \textbf{(1) Simulation.} Following the setup of prior work~\cite{li2025simplevla}, for each task suite in LIBERO, we perform online RL on 9 “seen” tasks and hold out 1 task for out-of-distribution (OOD) evaluation, matching our one-trajectory warm-up setting.
 As shown in Figure \ref{fig:ablation_gen}, the standard Action-Only + PPO baseline suffers from severe overfitting, its OOD performance stagnates and even degrades on the LIBERO-Goal and LIBERO-Long suites.
 Conversely, our LaST-R1 + LAPO policy demonstrates continuous, significant OOD improvements across all suites.
-This demonstrates that our latent reasoning, combined with the LAPO RL mechanism, progressively improves the model’s understanding of both the scene and underlying physical dynamics through interaction with the real world, enabling it to extract transferable spatial and semantic concepts rather than overfitting to the training distribution.
-Additional experiments are presented in Appendix~\ref{ap:AGA}.
+This demonstrates that our latent reasoning with LAPO progressively improve the model’s understanding of scene and physical dynamics via environmental interaction, enabling it to extract transferable spatial and semantic concepts rather than overfitting to the training distribution.
+Additional experiments are presented in Appendix~\ref{ap:AGA}. \textbf{(2) Real-World.} This superior adaptability seamlessly transfers to physical deployments.
+As shown in Table \ref{tab:realworld_results}, when exposed to severe unseen perturbations, the full-size SFT baseline $\pi_{0.5}$ suffers catastrophic performance degradation, evidenced by up to a 45\% drop when interacting with unseen objects.
+In stark contrast, LaST-R1 (Few-shot SFT $\rightarrow$ RL) maintains highly resilient execution.
+It successfully confines performance drops to within 15\% for novel objects and demonstrates near-zero degradation against diverse background and lighting variations.
+This confirms that optimizing latent reasoning through environmental feedback intrinsically fortifies LaST-R1 VLA against environmental uncertainties.

-\textbf{Real-World.} Table \ref{tab:realworld_results} further reports real-world generalization performance under three unseen settings: changes in manipulation objects, background perturbations, and lighting variations.
-Across these OOD scenarios, the warm-up policy exhibits clear sensitivity to unseen real-world configurations, leading to a significant drop in accuracy.
-In contrast, the RL-optimized LaST-R1 shows only an average performance decrease of 8\% across all tasks and unseen settings.
-These results indicate that our RL approach not only improves performance in the original setting but also enhances action robustness.
-In particular, by interacting with the physical world, the VLA model learns from real feedback, enabling it to better capture environment–robot dynamics and generalize beyond memorized demonstration data.